Nerotek01/BedWars/README.md

 Targeting a single version is a **deliberate engineering decision** that guarantees unmatched stability and speed.

-- **Unlocked NMS optimizations.** Direct access to `net.minecraft.server` internals allows custom TNT physics, entity registration, and packet interception without any compatibility layer overhead.
-Cross‑version plugins simply cannot do this.
+1. **Performance impossible on modern versions.** The 1.8.8 server tick loop is lighter, entities are fewer, and the block model is simpler.
+Targeting one version enables **low‑level NMS optimizations**—custom explosion handlers, packet interception, chunk loading hooks—that are written directly against the Minecraft server internals, making the plugin faster than any cross‑version alternative.

-- **Lighter server core.** 1.8.8’s tick loop, entity handling, and block model are simpler and faster, leaving more CPU for the plugin itself.
+2. **No compromises in NMS integration.** Our NMS layer talks directly to `net.minecraft.server` classes.
+We register custom entities, override TNT physics, and inject version‑specific command handlers without the overhead of a generic compatibility layer.
+Supporting multiple versions would mean stripping out these precise, version‑locked optimizations.

-- **Predictable environment.** Testing against exactly one Spigot/Paper version eliminates version‑specific bugs.
-Behaviour is known, trusted, and never broken by a surprise Minecraft update.
+3. **Stability through predictability.** One supported version means one test environment.
+Every feature is verified on a clean 1.8.8 Spigot and Paper build.
+There are no surprises from API changes or edge cases introduced by newer mechanics.
+The result is a plugin whose behaviour is known, trusted, and battle‑hardened.

-- **The competitive standard.** The world’s largest BedWars networks (including Hypixel) built their foundations on 1.8.8.
-The combat, knockback, and movement your players love are tied to this version.
+4. **The industry standard for competitive PvP.** The largest BedWars networks—including Hypixel—built their foundations on 1.8.8.
+The combat mechanics, block‑hitting, and knockback calculations your players love are tied to this version.
+We build for the version competitive players demand.

-Future support for newer versions, if introduced, will be developed as separate, equally optimized branches—not as a bloated, one‑size‑fits‑all JAR.
+If support for newer versions is added in the future, it will be done as separate, equally optimized branches—never as a single, bloated JAR that serves everyone poorly.

 ---